iktakahiro/dddpy/README.md

 To represent a Value Object, use `@dataclass` decorator with `eq=True` and `frozen=True`.

-The following code implements the ISBN code of a book as a Value Object.
+The following code implements a book's ISBN code as a Value Object.

 * [isbn.py](./dddpy/domain/book/isbn.py)